Country Specific Restrictions

-For any questions regarding these travel arrangements, you can contact your nearest Jet Airways Offices or your travel agent.
+For any questions regarding the above, you can contact your nearest Jet Airways Offices or your travel agent.

 The bag must be presented for examination at the airport security point.

-Liquids that cannot be placed inside the re-sealable bag must be packed into the hold luggage and checked in.
+Liquids that cannot be placed inside the re-sealable bag must be packed in the check-inbaggage.

-Liquids include all drinks, including water, soup, syrups and pastes, including toothpastes, creams, lotions, oils, perfumes, mascara etc., gels, including hair and shower gel, sprays and pressurized containers including shaving foam and spray deodorants, and any other solutions and items of similar consistency.
+Liquids include all drinks, including water, soup, syrups and pastes, including toothpastes, creams, lotions, oils, perfumes, mascara etc., gels, including hair and shower gel, sprays and pressurized containers including shaving foam, spray deodorants and any other solutions and items of similar consistency.

-Essential medicines and baby food may be permitted in larger quantities above the 100 ml limit, but will be subject to the authentication that is already currently required.
+Essential medicines and baby food may be permitted in quantities above 100 ml , but will be subject to the authentication as applicable currently.

-For guests travelling from the United Kingdom to any destination that transits onwards through any Indian gateway, carriage of any liquid above 100 ml is not permitted.
-This includes any duty free items purchased on board or at any of the airport(s) due to security reasons.
+For guests travelling from the United Kingdom to any destination that transits onwards through any Indian gateway, carriage of any liquid above 100 ml is not permitted due to security reasons.
+This includes any duty free items purchased on board or at any of the airport(s).

-Cabin Baggage Standards by British Airports Authority (BAA) at London Heathrow British Airports Authority (BAA) has implemented IATA standards for cabin baggage size effective from August 1, 2006 on all flights departing from all terminals of London Heathrow.
-The decision of implementation is taken in light of security reasons and flight delays caused due to long passenger queues at the Central Security Search & Flight Connections Centre at London Heathrow Airport as a result of guests carrying hand baggage in sizes too big for the X-Ray machine.
+Cabin Baggage Standards by British Airports Authority (BAA) at London Heathrow has implemented IATA standards for cabin baggage size for all flights departing from all terminals of London Heathrow.
 The IATA standard dimension of permitted cabin hand baggage is 22 inches (56 cm) in length; 18 inches (45 cm) in width and 10 inches (25 cm) in depth.
 Guests carrying hand baggage exceeding these dimensions will not be permitted to pass through Central Security Search.

 Passengers will have to return to the airline’s check-in counters to check in the hand baggage or repack them into smaller hand bags.
-No exemptions will be given.
+No exemption will be permitted.
 Each passenger is restricted to carrying only one item (in addition to the re-sealable liquids bag) through the airport search point.
-Musical instruments will, as an exception, be allowed as a second item of cabin baggage, but will need to be screened and passengers should check with their airlines if special arrangements (e.g. purchasing an extra seat) for these large instruments will be required.
+Musical instruments will, as an exception, be allowed as a second item of cabin baggage, but will need to be screened and passengers should check with their airlines for special arrangements (e.g. purchasing an extra seat) to carry these large instruments.
 For passengers checking in from all UK domestic flights onwards to any international flights, baggage gauges (with the stipulated size) have been placed at strategic locations to measure the size of cabin baggage.
 Passengers will not be permitted to carry the cabin baggage which does not fit the gauge size.

-The cabin baggage policy will apply to all terminals, all airlines, central areas only.
+The cabin baggage policy will apply to all terminals, all airlines and central areas only.
 The policy will not be applied in the Flight Connections Centre, Terminal Transfer Search Areas, Staff Search or Control Posts.

-Exceptions to the limitations of the hand baggage are human remains, baby buggies, strollers, car seats, wheelchairs, religious articles, wedding dresses and suit carriers, medical equipment, musical instruments, artwork, pictures and hat boxes.
+Exceptions to the limitations of the hand baggage include human remains, baby buggies, strollers, car seats, wheelchairs, religious articles, wedding dresses and suit carriers, medical equipment, musical instruments, artwork, pictures and hat boxes.

 For any questions regarding these travel arrangements, contact your nearest Jet Airways Offices or your travel agent.